Skip to content

 docker stack deploy -c <(source .env; envsubst <docker-compose.mariadb-cloud-bootstrap.yml) mariadb

-Subsequently you will run these commands (during the inital deploy and whenever you need to deploy updates):
+Subsequently, you will run these commands (during the initial deploy and whenever you need to deploy updates):

 # Public network